Meghan seeks court ruling over ‘serious breach’ of privacy

 Rushbrooke said Meghan had every expectation that “a heartfelt plea from an anguished daughter to her father” would remain private.

+The last sentences of the letter, read out in court, were: “I ask for nothing other than peace.
+And I wish the same for you.”

+He said the duchess took steps to ensure the five-page, 1,250-word letter would not be intercepted, sending it by FedEx through her accountant to her father’s home in Mexico.

-Lawyers for the publisher argue that Meghan made personal information public by cooperating with the authors of a behind-the-scenes book about her and Harry, “Finding Freedom.”
+Lawyers for the publisher argue that Meghan likely knew the letter would one day be published.
+They also say she made personal information public by cooperating with the authors of a behind-the-scenes book about her and Harry, “Finding Freedom.”
 She denies collaborating with the authors — though she acknowledges allowing someone close to her to speak to them — and the book is expected to feature prominently in the trial.

 In October judge Mark Warby agreed to Meghan’s request to postpone the trial, scheduled to begin this month, until October or November 2021.
 He said the reason for the delay should remain secret.